ProfessorSidon/VGC-Damage-Calculator-Chinese/README.md

-# VGC 2020 Damage Calculator
+# VGC 2021 Damage Calculator
-Originally the official Nuggetbridge damage calculator 2015-2016, adapted for Trainer Tower in 2017.
-Maintained and developed by squirrelboyVGC and nerd-of-now.
+Originally the official Nuggetbridge damage calculator 2015-2016, later adapted for Trainer Tower 2017-2020, now adapted for Nimbasa City Post in 2021.
+Maintained and developed by nerd-of-now.

 If there are inaccuracies please submit an issue or pull request!